pkoperek/braindump/_drafts/hive_udafs.md

 ---

 Hive 0.10:
-Shitty exception not saying what is going on:
+Another exception not saying what is going on:

 ```
 FAILED: SemanticException [Error 10025]: Line 3:0 Expression not in GROUP BY key 'XXXXXX'